Midorilly/Formal-Methods/README.md

 The Petri Net discovered by the alpha miner algorithm during the training phase is the following one.
 ![alt text](https://github.com/Midorilly/Formal-Methods/blob/main/img/monday.png)

-The fitness of the discovered Petri net calculated during the testing phase is as follows:
+The fitness of the discovered Petri Net calculated during the testing phase is the following:
 ```
 {'perc_fit_traces': 93.78468368479467, 'average_trace_fitness': 0.985238623751389, 'log_fitness': 0.9734003479605644, 'percentage_of_fitting_traces': 93.78468368479467}
 ```